 Due to its similar shape, many people reach for celery seed as a substitute for caraway, but the flavor profile of these two herbs is completely different.
 Cumin, a fellow member of the carrot family, is another popular but poor caraway substitute.

 If you are out of caraway and in the midst of a recipe that calls for this uncommon spice, you are much better off reaching for one of these substitutes instead.

-Fennel seeds have a mild licorice flavor similar to caraway.
+The best substitutes for caraway seeds are fennel seeds.
+Fennel has a mild licorice flavor similar to caraway.
 They are also aromatic and bursting with flavor.
 Though, most people find the flavor warmer and sweeter than caraway.